robreuss/ElementalController/README.md

 * Dynamic or static port assignment with Zeroconf service discovery
 * Minimal latency
 * Flexible model that allows a single instance to be both a client and server, supporting a variety of network topologies including relays and P2P.
+## Sample Apps
+[iOS](https://github.com/robreuss/ElementalController_iOS_Sample) and [Linux / macOS](https://github.com/robreuss/ElementalController_Linux_Sample) sample applications are available to be used as a pair in demonstrating client-server interaction and the basic workflow of ElementalController.
+## Details
 ### Latency
 During informal testing, latency was measured by sending a Unix timestamp (64 bits) as a  payload from an iOS device (client) to a Raspberry Pi 3 Model B (server) over TCP and measuring the elapsed time for a round trip.
 On my home WiFi, sending 90 messages/second, latency was typically about 15ms for the round trip when averaged over 20,000 messages.
 That was equivilent to the ping response times tested during the same session, suggesting little or no overhead beyond underlying network performance.
 ### Throughput